stephanieportillo92/Restaurant-Reservation-System/README.md

 1. On the homepage, use the reservation search form to:

-1. Select a location (e.g., "Houston")
+1. Select a location (e.g., "New York")
 2. Choose a date (e.g., "June 15, 2025")
 3. Select a time (e.g., "19:00")
 4. Specify party size (e.g., "4 people")